ofqwx/form/README.md

 **Props**

-`name` (required): A string that defines the name of the input, this prop is what connects your input with the form state, so be sure in case you're using initialValues that names and initialValues keys are the same, otherwise this value will not be controlled by the Form component.
+`name` (required): A string that defines the name of the input.
+This prop is what connects your input with the form state.
+If you're using initialValues, the name of the input and its initialValues key must the same.
+Otherwise, this value will not be controlled by the Form component.

 `type` (optional): A string that defines the type of the input element.
-Currently, we only support type **_"text"_** and it's the default value so you can commit this prop for now.
+The default value is **_"text"_**.
 `label` (optional): A string for the label of your input.

-`validations` (optional): A list of validation functions, you can use our validators or you can [implement your own validation function](#custom-validations).
-Currently we support `required` and `regex` validation.
-Please read [how to use validations](#using-validations) for more information
+`validations` (optional): A list of validation functions.
+You can use the included validators or you can [implement your own validation function](#custom-validations).
+Currently, `required` and `regex` validations are supported.
+Read [how to use validations](#using-validations) for more information.

 ## Validations

-To use our validator functions just import them and send it to the `<Input />` component in the `validations` array prop.
+To use the validator functions just import them and send them to the `<Input />` component in the `validations` array prop.
+Since the validations argument is a list, you can send more that one validation (see Multiple Validations Example).
+The validations will be executed from top to bottom.

 ### Required validation

-Required validation only needs one argument with the message to show when validation fails.
+*Required* validation requires only one argument: the message to display when the validation fails.

 `validations.string.required(validationMessage)`